MostwantedRBX/urlshortener/README.md

 Just a project practicing the utilization of databases

-usage:

-    To shorten a URL run the program then go to the url: http://localhost:8090/links?URL_HERE with URL_HERE replaced with the url you want to shorten
+Usage:
+    1. Run the program
+    2. Go to localhost:8080 (by default)
+    3. Input URL to be shortened and hit submit
+    4. Win???